-P CECTACE D # D# T D: T NI -
+T

 RCFCWCD Pending - Full scope Riverside No

 of restoration work not yet County Flood

 Whitewater River Levee established but funding figure Control funds

 Restoration Project No. 6-8- shown is based on preliminary

 00250 engineer's estimate Cost:1,260,0

-Flood Restoration work to increase 00
+171 Restoration work to increase 00

 Flood freeboard and bring levee 5-year CIP (Capital

 adjacent to Cimarron Golf Improvement Plan)

-Resort into compliance with ,
+Resort into compliance with r ,

 FEMA certification guidelines Projected start and end during

-timeframe of MJLHMP (2018-
+8 timeframe of MJLHMP (2018-

 2023)

 Palm Canyon Wash - RCFCWCD Expected Advertise Date: 2nd Riverside No

 Cherley Creek Levee Quarter 2018 County Flood

-Restoration Stage 90 Project Control funds
+Restoration Stage 90 Project C Control funds

 No. 6-8-00040 Projected Start: 08/2019

-Major construction to bring 3 Cost:
+Major construction to bring 2115,000.00 200.00 2015 Cost:

 levee serving small tributary Projected start and end during \$6,187,021

-Flood upstream of South Palm timeframe of MJLHMP (2018-
+Flood upstream of South Palm timeframe of MJLHMP (2018- ψο,107,021

-Canyon Wash into compliance 2023)
+11000 Canyon Wash into compliance 2023)

-with FEMA certification
+with FEMA certification 2023)

 guidelines.
 Project will be

 combination of RSP and soil-

 cement lined channel and

 levee

 Banning MDP Line D-2 RCFCWCD Notice to Proceed: 5/15/17 Riverside No

-Stage 1 /City of County Flood
+Stage 1 /City of 1100000 10 1100000.
+37 137 17 County Flood

 Project No. 5-8-00169 Banning Completed: 2/27/18 Control funds

-This project is over one mile
+This project is over one mile 24 Compressed 2/2//10

 of underground storm drain

 that connects to the existing

 Ramsey Street Storm Drain at

 the intersection of Hargrave

 Street and Ramsey Street.
 It

 includes Line D-2, Stage 1

 which will continue northerly

 Flood along Hargrave Street for

 approximately 5,250 feet

 before terminating at Indian

 School Lane.
 Line D-2A,

 Stage 1 will tie into Line D-2

 at the intersection of Hargrave

 Street and Theodore Street.

 Line D-2A will continue

 westerly along Theodore

 Street for approximately 600

 feet before terminating at

 Florida Street.

-1 Torrau Direct. l 1
+1 l

-Trained and equipped Mobile Field Force Teams throughout the county Civil Disorder Trained and equipped Mobile Field Force Teams throughout the county RSO Ongoing for the current plan (yrs.
+Civil Disorder Trained and equipped Mobile Field Force Teams throughout the county RSO Ongoing for the current plan (yrs.
 2018-2023).
 Continuously provide training to reflect personnel attrition; Less-lethal equipment acquired.
-This action will be reassessed during the monitoring and update phase of the 2018 MJLHMP. -- --
+This action will be reassessed during the monitoring and update phase of the 2018 MJLHMP.
+County General Fund No , and the second personnel attrition; Less-lethal equipment acquired.
+This action will be reassessed during the monitoring and update phase of